citadel-ai/sample-lens-models/python_zip_code/multi-label_Tabular/README.md

-# Multi-Label Classification Model Package
+# Multi-class Classification Model Package

-This repository provides a multi-label classification model trained using Scikit-learn(1.5.2).
-It includes scripts for data preparation, model training, and making predictions.
+This repository provides a **multi-class classification model** trained using Keras.
+It includes scripts for running predictions, testing, and a deployment-ready package.

 ---